 Invite your Italian Grandma over so you two can drink wine and bake up a batch of this pumpkin ginger biscotti.
 Nothing says frost on your windshield like a hot cup of coffee and a few crunchy biscotti cookies. *Take a moment to biscotti cheers with your neighbor prior to dunking*

+There may be satisfying amounts of pumpkin pie spice involved.
 There may also be a ginger drizzle involved.
 After all, biscotti is a cookie, right?

 Let The People Eat Biscotti